-In this paper, we propose \name (\underline{CO}ndensed e\underline{R}ror \underline{REC}ognition via knowledge \underline{T}ransfer), a novel framework that formalizes decisive error recognition as a first-class problem for reliable MAS, and automatically distills prior error patterns into compact, reusable schemas that capture their essential signatures, triggering contexts, and propagation patterns.
-During inference, \name identifies relevant schemas and applies them to the new request, enabling accurate, lightweight, and training-free recognition in dynamic environments.
-Our contributions are summarized as follows:
+In this paper, we present \name (\underline{CO}ndensed e\underline{R}ror \underline{REC}ognition via knowledge \underline{T}ransfer), a novel framework that elevates \emph{decisive error recognition} to a first-class systems problem for practical and reliable MAS. \name automatically distills prior failures into compact, reusable error schemata that encode their core signatures, triggering contexts, and propagation patterns.
+At runtime, when a failure occurs, \name retrieves and instantiates the most relevant schemata to diagnose the new trajectory, enabling accurate, training-free error recognition in dynamic online environments.
+We summarize our contributions as follows:

 \begin{denseitemize}